sarahpearman/data-stories/final-project-part1.md

 I plan to tell a story about how adoption of smart speakers (e.g., Alexa devices) is increasing, while trust in their privacy practices does not seem to be increasing accordingly.
 I will use public Pew Research data from 2017 and 2019 that includes general adoption percentages for these devices as well as questions about people's usage of these devices and opinions about them.
 I may also use some other research data and news reports, depending on what I am able to scrape, but the Pew datasets will be my main source since they are public.

-This will be useful for me in the future: I'm interested in conducting further research on data use disclosures and consent interfaces in voice user interfaces such as smart speakers and phone voice assistants.
-I will need to be able to succinctly tell a story of why we might want to conduct that type of research.
+This will be useful for me in the future: I'm interested in conducting further research on data use disclosures and consent interfaces in voice user interfaces such as smart speakers and phone voice assistants (with the goal of helping to inform best practices for these devices, and potentially even future regulation of those practices).
+I will need to be able to succinctly tell a story of why this research is needed.

 ### Setup